PopVoxCon –

 Call For Papers

-is committed to accessibility, inclusion, and the generous exchange of ideas in the popular voice community.
+PopVoxCon is committed to accessibility, inclusion, and the generous exchange of ideas in the popular voice community.
+Join us in Vienna for an inspiring and collaborative experience!

-Call for Papers (Popular Voice Conference)
+Call for Papers: PopVoxCon (The Popular Voice Conference) 2026

 If you have an approach, a question, a practice, a study, or a teaching idea that helps singers learn and thrive in contemporary styles, PopVoxCon offers a space to share it generously, accessibly, and with curiosity.
 We invite contributions that support the development, research, and artistic practice of contemporary commercial music (CCM) and popular voice within higher education and beyond.